pulp-platform/culsans/tests/README.md

 Within the integration and performance regression lists, these commands are available:

-- `make rtl`: compiles the RTL code
+- `make rtl`: compiles the RTL code; setting VERILATE=1 makes use of Verilator
 - `make sw`: compiles the C-code for all the tests

 Within the FPGA regression list, these commands are available: